nattoh03/DESEq2_Analysis/README.md

 #### To load your data, and give it a new name e.g alldata

          alldata <- read.csv("table_gene_counts.csv", header = T, row.names =1)
-         view column names
-         names(alldata)

-    check the names of the columns in your data to guide you if you want to extract a part of it
+#### To check the names of the columns in your data to guide you if you want to extract a part of it

          names(alldata)